alvaroemmanuel/Resume/source/markdown/resume.md

 #### Gobtec
 2005 - 2007
 </header>
-Desarrollador de Sistemas de Información Geográfica en las plataformas Visual Basic 6.0, .NET (Visual C#), basado en componentes COM de MapInfo, administración de bases de datos con SQL Server 2000/2005, modelado de sistemas usando el estándar UML 2.0 y la metodología Métrica 3.0, trabajando en los proyectos:
+Developer of Geographic Information Systems (GIS), using Visual Basic 6.0, .NET (Visual C#) and MapInfo COM+ components, database administration with SQL Server 2000/2005, systems modeling using UML 2.0 and Metrica 3.0 as development methodology.
+Working on the projects:

-- GeoAgua (Sistema para la administración de agua del gobierno de Sinaloa)
+- GeoAgua (System for the water management for the Sinaloa State government)
-- GeoAgrox (SAGARPA)
+- GeoAgrox (SAGARPA, Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food)
-- GeoVoto (Sistema para análisis geográfico/electoral)
+- GeoVoto (System for geographic/electoral analysis)
-- SGAM (Sistema de Gestión y Administración Municipal para la SEDESOL)
+- SGAM (Municipal Administration System for the SEDESOL, Secretariat of Social Development)
-- GeoGobierno (Versión base)
+- GeoGobierno (Base Version)
 </article>

 <article>